merrychap/katori/README.md

 If you agree with the above statements, you may proceed to use this tool for anything legal.

-## INFO
-This is **unbuild version** (I'm rewriting a lot of things right now).
-Yeah, it's should be in another branch and I very sorry about it, but I'm too lazy to fix it right now.
-It will be fixed very very soon, I promise!

 ## General info

 `katori` is a tool to work with a network. it's both a sniffer and attacks provider (only few features is implemented for now).